mcyph/speedysvc/README.rst

 Unlike other similar modules for client-server communication (which typically use sockets or HTTP REST), this module uses local shared memory, which typically performs around 5-20 times faster with much lower latency.
-``speedysvc`` servers can also be remotely communicated with using TCP sockets, using a fast and efficient protocol that optionally compresses traffic with snappy_/zlib.
+``speedysvc`` servers can also be remotely communicated with over the network using TCP sockets.
+A fast and efficient protocol that optionally compresses traffic using snappy_/zlib minimises bandwidth.

 In order to work around limitations of python's `Global Interpreter Lock`_ which normally restricts applications from using more than a single CPU core,